(Last updated 11/19/2020)

 - Number of Workers on Main Shift (Hospitals: Update value for “Number of Full-Time Equivalent Workers”)

-For the time being, only these specific use details should be updated – all other inputs, such as “Number of Computers” (for offices and other building types), “Number of Staffed Beds” (for hospitals), etc. should only be updated if the changes were NOT due to the impacts of COVID-19.
+Only these specific use details should be updated to account for changes due to COVID-19 – all other inputs, such as “Number of Computers” (for offices and other building types), “Number of Staffed Beds” (for hospitals), etc. should only be updated if the changes were NOT due to the impacts of COVID-19.

 Guidance on applying for 2020 ENERGY STAR certification (U.S. commercial buildings only)

-- EPA’s deadline for 2020 certification applications has been extended to February 10, 2021 to provide adequate time for applications with PEDs in October, November, and December 2020 to be submitted after our next communication in mid-November.
+- EPA’s deadline for 2020 certification applications has been extended to February 10, 2021 to provide adequate time for applications with PEDs in October, November, and December 2020.

-- You no longer must submit an application for ENERGY STAR certification within 120 days of the application’s Period Ending Date (PED).
+- We have temporarily suspended the requirement to submit an application for ENERGY STAR certification within 120 days of the application’s Period Ending Date (PED).

-- Some buildings have additional options for site visits including reusing a site visit from an approved 2019 application or conducting a 2020 site visit by taking measurements in areas of the building where workers are present.
+Flexibilities for site visits to buildings affected by COVID-19 are available including reusing a site visit from an approved 2019 application or conducting a 2020 site visit by taking measurements in areas of the building where workers are present.
+Find more information in this FAQ.